cjdbarlow/bedside-notebook/anaesthesia/obs/reg-luscs.md

 	Used when a working epidural is already present
 		* Easy
 		* Greater haemodynamic stability at cost of slower onset
-		The poorer the intitial block, the harder it is to top up.
+		The poorer the initial block, the harder it is to top up.
 		* Generally poorer block than spinal
 		* Additional top-up can be given intraoperatively
 		* Epidural can be used for post-operative analgesia